GeoMOER/moer-mpg-data-analysis/docs/units/_unit12/unit12-02_colours.md

 <img src="{{ site.baseurl }}/assets/images/rmd_images/e11-02/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-Perfect, a colour scale that is honest, still pleasing enough to not make you want to close your eyes and even in greyscale low and high values are readily discernable.
+Perfect, a colour scale that is honest, still pleasing enough to not make you want to close your eyes and even in greyscale low and high values are readily discernible.